hpe-storage/container-storage-provider/spec.md

 }
 ```
  * Note that `chap_user` and `chap_password` must also be part of the response if CHAP details were provided as part of the Node definition.
- * `target_names`  should be returned as an array of target IQN's from CSP and converted to CSV format by CSI driver.
+ * `target_names`  should be returned as an array of target IQNs from CSP and converted to CSV format by CSI driver.

- #### Response for multiple target IQN
+ #### Response for multiple target IQNs
 ```json
 {
     "data": {